ChainlinkResources/docs/source/includes/goldmine/_orchestration.md

 ### Azure Application & Subscription-Scoped RBAC

 A prerequisite to using Azure as an orchestration `target` with Provide is registering a directory application and assigning the appropriate permissions via a custom role.
 This role should be created using the *Access control (IAM)* tool located within the *Azure Subscriptions* service.
-Sample role definition has been provided; you will need to update the `assignableScopes` section provided in the sample JSON with your subscription scope.
+A sample role definition has been provided; you will need to update the `assignableScopes` section provided in the sample JSON with your subscription scope.

 ```json
 {